 Without such rites a devout Buddhist is seen as losing all chance of attaining nirvana or release from the cycle of rebirth.

-The monks have also said they will boycott alms from members of the military and their families – an act considered a major snub for devout Buddhists.
+The monks have also said they will refuse alms from members of the military and their families – a move seen as an embarrassing snub in Myanmar.

 Monks are an integral part of daily life in Myanmar and are universally revered by its majority-Buddhist population.

 Refusal to accept alms effectively amounts to excommunication.